TT-Lang Specification

 def some_compute():

-# acquire x_blk from x_dfb
+# Wait for x_blk from x_dfb

 x_blk = x_dfb.wait()

-# consume data in x_blk
+# Consume data in x_blk

 # ...

-x_blk.pop() # release x_blk explicitly
+x_blk.pop() # Pop x_blk explicitly

 Type alias/Function